OptrixAU/printathome-python/Readme.md

 There are three special files that can be located inside the directory....

 **Deck.ini** includes instructions for how much overlap may occur in your cards.

 **Mask.svg** is an SVG fragment (ie. it does not contain the actual <svg> element, nor the XML header) containing a SVG masking shape for a cutting device.

-**Mask.<image extension>** A greyscale or black-and-white mask image that are optionally applied to cards when they are printed - simulates what a cutter would normally do.
+**Mask.[image extension]** A greyscale or black-and-white mask image that are optionally applied to cards when they are printed - simulates what a cutter would normally do.

+**Back.[image extension]** Used for the back of the card.

 ## Examples